mcarilli/CarND-Behavioral-Cloning-P3-Solution/writeup_report.md

 I trained LeNet using only data from the center camera.
 It sometimes got the car around the first corner and onto the bridge.

+Next I implemented a cropping layer as the first layer in my network.
+This removed the top 50 and bottom 20 pixels from each input image before passing the image on to the convolution layers.
+The top 50 pixels tended to contain sky/trees/horizon, and the bottom 20 pixels contained the car's hood, all of which are irrelevant to steering and might confuse the model.

 I then decided to augment the training dataset by additionally using images from the left and right cameras, as well as a left-right flipped version of the center camera's image.
 This entire training+validation dataset was too large to store in my computer's RAM:
 8036 samples x 320x160x3 x 4 bytes per float x 4 images (center,left,right,flipped) = about 20 GB.
-It began swapping RAM to the hard drive while running, which made the code infeasibly slow.
+model.py began swapping RAM to the hard drive while running, which made the code infeasibly slow.
 I implemented Python generators to serve training and validation data to model.fit_generator().
-This made the code run much faster and more smoothly.
+This made model.py run much faster and more smoothly.
-However, the car still failed at one of the two sharp curves after the bridge.
+However, the car still failed at the first of the two sharp curves after the bridge.

 I then implemented the Nvidia neural network architecture found here:
 [https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/).
-This network was purpose-built for end-to-end training of self-driving car steering based on input from cameras, so it is ideal for the simulator.
+This network is purpose-built for end-to-end training of self-driving car steering based on input from cameras, so it is ideal for the simulator.

-The only remaining step was to tune the correction applied to the angle associated with the right and left camera images, as described in "Model parameter tuning" above.
+The only remaining step was to tune the correction applied to the angle associated with the right and left camera images.
 I found that the trained network reliably steered the car all the way around the track for several different choices of correction angle.
 It was really cool to see how the choice of correction angle influenced the car's handling.
 As I noted earlier, training the network with high correction angles resulted in quick, sharp response to turns, but also a tendency to overcorrect.
 Training with smaller correction angles resulted in less swaying back and forth across the road, but also a gentler (sometimes too gentle) response to sharp turns.

-Actually, it was incredibly cool to see the whole thing work, although frustrating at times...but we won't go into that.
+Actually, it was incredibly cool to see the whole thing work.
+It was frustrating at times too...but we won't go into that.

-####2.
-Final Model Architecture
+#### 2. Final Model Architecture

 ![alt text][image1]

-####3.
-Creation of the Training Set & Training Process
+#### 3. Creation of the Training Set & Training Process

 Unfortunately, I had trouble recording my own training data on my system (Ubuntu 16.04).
 When I tried to select an output directory from within linux_sim.x86_64, the directory appeared red, and the executable did nothing: